 This advanced degree will provide the opportunity for practitioners to meet specific requirements in their professional areas, earn AAA school library media licensure, participate in continuing education activities, and specialize in particular areas of librarianship.
 Library and Information Science courses will include information technologies in a variety of information environments, advanced management seminars, and advanced research design.
 Specific courses of study are planned to meet the needs of individual students in consultation with faculty advisers and the director.
+See admission criteria in the front section of this Bulletin.

 Thirty-three (33) semester hours of course work at the graduate level with the option to include twelve (12) hours from related departments such as public administration, political science, educational leadership, communications, or marketing are required for completion of the program.
+Students who are seeking the specialist's degree must write an acceptable thesis and defend it via an oral examination, or complete a field-based problem.